Local Attractions: Start your day!

-Awaken to fresh fruits of the season, muffins, rolls, hot and cold cereals, and fresh eggs from the chickens, upon your request.
-You'll find Florida juices and milk have been stocked in your refrigerator.
-Coffee and tea are awaiting your command to brew.
+Awaken to hot and cold cereals, and fresh eggs from the chickens, upon your request.
+You'll find coffee and tea are awaiting your command to brew.
+Your fully appointed kitchen allows self catering, in addition to the nearby gas grills.
 The perfect introduction to an unhurried day, in your own time, at your own pace.

 The Ranch is located within 30 minutes of 8 area parks, including the popular Ichetucknee River tubing run.
 Swim with the manatees at nearby Manatee Springs park.
 Explore the steamboat Madison remains at Troy Springs.
 Visit a huge underwater cave entrance at Little River.
 Join the music festivals at the Spirit of the Suwannee Park, or the annual concerts and Christmas Lights celebration.We're also just minutes from Ginnie, Poe, and Blue Springs.
 Within another 15 minutes drive, explore the exhibits and demonstrations at Stephen Foster park, or walk the battlefield grounds at famous Olustee.
 Explore a real Confederate fort erected to protect the railways.
 It's all here!